 Consequences of In-House Surveys

-This all sounds great, right?
+This all sounds great, no?
 So, what’s the downside?
-Well, much like everyone with access to WebMD and Google is now a medical expert capable of diagnosing the rarest of ailments, those with access to free survey tools are instant customer survey experts.
-Granted, the risk of a company deploying a poorly designed survey program isn’t quite as dangerous as self-treating a disease, but doing so can still be profoundly damaging a business.
+Well, much like everyone with access to WebMD and Google is now a medical expert capable of diagnosing the rarest of ailments, those with access to free survey tools are instant customer survey experts, right?
+Unfortunately not.
+Granted, the risk of a company deploying a poorly designed survey program isn’t quite as dangerous as self-treating a disease, but doing so can still be profoundly damaging to a business.

 Let me start with what is possibly the worst-case scenario.